artemmufazalov/video_monkey_backend/README.md

 It is a backend part for [Video Monkey Website](https://artemmufazalov.github.io/video_monkey).

+The server is currently running on Heroku, the app data is stored in MongoDB Atlas Cluster.

 It was made using following stack of technologies:
 * Node.js
 * Express.js, MongoDB, mongoose
 * nodemon, nodemailer, jwt
+* ...other smaller libs
 ### Run repository on your computer
 Use git clone command to download source code to your computer
 ```